+Reference Number: 2020-001, 2019-001

-Reference Number: 2020-001 Type of Finding: Significant Deficiency Department of Finance - Financial Reporting Close Process
+Department of Finance - Financial Reporting Close Process

-Condition: During our audit work, the School's general ledger required several adjusting journal entries to make it complete.
+Condition: During the prior year audit work, the School's general ledger required several adjusting journal entries to make it complete.
 Some of these adjustments should have been made during the year-end financial close process.